-We recommend ordering your Save the Dates 6–12 months in advance.
-Before placing your order, remember to confirm all wedding details you included on your Save the Date (e.g., venue, location, wedding website).
+Before placing your Save the Date order, remember to confirm all wedding details included on your design (e.g., venue, location, wedding website).

 - Weekday weddings (ex.
 Friday)

 Fret not!
 Read our seven savvy secrets to saving big on your Save the Dates.

 Since your wedding invitations will set the style and tone for your wedding, we recommend starting your invitations at least 6 months in advance.
 Allow yourself plenty of time to discover, decide, and design your entire ensemble.
 Tip: Request free samples of your favorite invitations, personalized in your wedding colors!